ankitrohatgi/RForEngineers/README.md

 ## Purpose
 Commercial softwares such as Matlab and Mathematica are extremely popular among engineering students and faculty as they are powerful tools and often available for free to the academic community.
 Outside the academic world, it is often not practical to purchase these expensive commercial softwares which makes continuing to practice and improve engineering skills difficult.

 R is free to use and is becoming increasingly popular in the data analysis community, but it is not very popular among engineers.
-Here, I wish to gather some examples and tutorials to demonstrate the capabilities of R in solving typical engineering problems and maybe even build a few simple apps.
+Here, I wish to gather some examples and tutorials to demonstrate the capabilities of R by solving typical engineering problems and maybe even build a few simple apps.

 ## Why R?
 - Unlike Matlab, Mathematica etc., R is open source and free to use.